Letzte Instanz: Biography

 In February 2006, the album Ins Licht was released, which peaked at position 53 of Germany's Media Control Charts.
 The song "Das Stimmlein" on that album features guest singers Eric Fish (Subway To Sally), Sven Friedrich (Zeraphine) and Thomas Lindner (Schandmaul).

 The sixth album Wir sind Gold was published in March 2007.
 The single "Wir sind allein" is a cover version of the Inchtabokatables song "You chained me up".
 In the year the band released Das weiße Lied, an entirely acoustical album.
 Apart from new interpretations of old songs it also contained four completely new tracks and a David Bowie cover, "Helden".

 The album Schuldig was released in February 2009.
 The pre-release single "Flucht ins Glück" contained also a track "Der Garten" which Letze Instanz recorded together with singer Aylin Aslım.
 That song is sung in German and Turkish language.

 On 30 May 2010, drummer Specki T.D. announced his departure after eight years with the band and joined In Extremo.
 He was replaced by David Pätsch, the former drummer of Subway to Sally and member of the Blue Men Group.
 The album Heilig was published in October 2010.
 The track "Schau in mein Gesicht" was a pre-release radio edition single.

 In 2011, the song "Neue Helden" was released as a single and was chosen as the anthem for the International Ice Hockey Federation's Under 18 world championships in Dresden and Crimmitschau, Saxony.

 Founding member Holly D. left the band in 2014.
 The band's 10th studio album Im Auge des Sturms is to be released in October 2014.
 It was recorded without the use of synthesizers, loops and sample.

+In November 2024, they announced that they would disband in late 2025.
+Their final studio album was Ehrenwort, released in 2021, and their final release overall was an EP titled XXVII ("27" in Roman numerals, a reference to their 27-year career), released on 7 December 2024.
+Their final show is expected to take place on 22 November 2025 at the Capitol in Hanover.